A Comparison of Security Guards and Security Cameras

 LiveView Technologies

-Security is not exempt from an increase of technology, computers, or even artificial intelligence.
+There’s a technological renaissance of reconnaissance as well, thanks to artificial intelligence and advanced computing.
 Systems no longer require VHS tapes, closed-circuit connections, or onsite video storage and viewing capabilities.
-The footage is digital and is much higher quality.
-Now security is even moving away from security guards watching monitors to computer-run analytics and alerts.
-However, what are the advantages to more technology-based and less human-based security?
-Should you change your security to all camera based, keep your guards, or do a mix of both?
+High-quality, high-resolution digital video footage means a change in job responsibilities for security guards—moving away from watching multiple screens to assessing computer-run analytics and alerts.
+However, what are the advantages of more technology-based and less human-based security?
+Should you change your security to all camera-based, keep your guards, or do a mix of both?

-The main thing to keep in mind is that security cameras and guards deliver value in different ways.
-The advantages and disadvantages of security cameras are different than the advantages and disadvantages of guards.
-In some ways they balance each other out by filling in inherent gaps, which is why a blend of the two might be the best option for your business.
-In this article, I will describe some of the pluses and minuses of both to help you decide your security needs and if security cameras are worth it.
+The main thing to keep in mind is that security camera monitoring systems for businesses and security guards deliver different value, each with their own sets of advantages and disadvantages.
+In some ways, both approaches to security balance each other out by filling in inherent gaps, which is why a blend of the two might be the best option for your business.
+In this article, I will describe eight factors to consider when assessing security camera monitoring systems for businesses versus security guards, and if security cameras are worth the investment.

-Perhaps the biggest fault of employing security guards is the high price tag associated with them.
-This is one area where cameras and computer-based systems have a clear advantage.
-Human employees always cost more because they require training, salaries and wages, benefits, equipment, uniforms, and more.
-Furthermore, you will have to multiply each cost by how many guards you employ, keeping in mind that your business may require multiple guards on duty at a time.
+Perhaps the biggest concern about employing security guards is the high price tag.
+This is one area where cameras and computer-based camera monitoring systems for businesses have a clear advantage.
+Employing people to provide human intelligence always costs more because they require training, salaries and wages, benefits, equipment, uniforms, and more.
+Furthermore, the costs multiply for each person you hire, as a business may need to schedule more than one person at all times to keep your business secure.

-Cameras and other computer-based security systems typically have a one time install fee and a minimal monthly fee associated with software subscription and data storage if they are a cloud-based system.
-Further costs also include if you have live monitoring and updates to the hardware and software.
-Even with these costs, cameras are cheaper than guards.
+Camera monitoring systems for businesses and other computer-based security systems typically have a one-time setup fee, as well as monthly software subscription and cloud-based data storage fees.
+Additional costs can include fees for live monitoring and hardware and software updates.
+Even with these costs, cameras are cheaper than security guards.
 In fact, camera systems on average cost $100,000 less per year to maintain than unarmed guards.

 In general, technology is more reliable than humans.
 However, this has to be taken with a grain of salt.
 Camera systems will go down.
 It’s just a fact that electronics wear out, the network connection will sometimes fail, and batteries will die.
-But remember human guards are not infallible either.
-They can be distracted by their phones or other people, they can fall asleep, look away from the screens for a split second, or a thousand other things.
-Furthermore, guards have lives outside of work that will sometimes interfere with their shifts.
-Car accidents can delay them or prevent them from getting to work, their kid may get sick at school and require them to come pick them up, or they may even need to wait for the late appliance repairman before they can leave for work.
-Life happens and if you rely solely on guards, it may leave gaps in your security.
-Camera systems can be finicky, but they are always on your site and can experience less interruptions in their surveillance than guards.
+But remember that security guards are not infallible either.
+They can be distracted by their phones or other people, they can fall asleep, look away from the screens for a split second, or a thousand other things may interfere with their concentration.
+Furthermore, security guards have lives outside of work that will sometimes interfere with their shifts.
+Traffic or car accidents can delay them or prevent them from getting to work, their kid may get sick at school and require immediate care, or they may need to schedule an appliance service call before their shift.
+Life happens and if you rely solely on security guards, it may leave gaps in your security.
+Camera monitoring systems for businesses can be finicky, but they are always on-site, experience fewer interruptions in their surveillance, and never call in sick.

-This is an area where you can really see how cameras can augment guards’ abilities.
-Obviously, your guards on the ground will have different views than the ones watching monitors in the back room and cameras.
-Cameras mounted on the ceiling will also have a different vantage.
-They will see different things.
-Because of this difference, cameras can be used to help direct guards where they need to be.
+This is an area where you can really see how camera monitoring systems for businesses can augment security guards’ abilities.
+Obviously, security guards on the ground will have different views than those who are responsible for monitoring cameras in the back room.
+Cameras mounted on the ceiling will also have a different vantage point and see different angles.
+These multi-scene views can help direct guards where they need to be—and fast.

-Response time builds on the previous section.
-Cameras are inanimate objects that have zero response time.
-However, they can be vital in helping guards have a better response time.
+While camera monitoring systems for businesses are inanimate objects with zero response time, they can be vital in helping security guards respond quicker and provide important context of the issue.
 By alerting and directing guards, security systems can stop crimes in progress, help customers, and increase safety.
 However, this is only possible through advanced analytics and a video management system (VMS).

 Some VMS systems can even be accessed through mobile devices.
-That way your guard’s can see what is going on the other side of the business and adjust accordingly.
-Thanksgiving Point in Lehi, Utah uses this exact feature to patrol their parking lots during festivals, as well as patrolling for deer who want to chow down on their gardens.
+That way your security guards can see what is going on the other side of the business and adjust accordingly.
+Thanksgiving Point in Lehi, Utah uses this exact feature to patrol its parking lots during festivals, as well as to keep an eye out for deer that have a taste for their lush gardens.

-Here is where guards really shine.
-Cameras do provide a level of deterrence; however, it is not the same as the amount of deterrence from a uniformed guard.
-Guards impress live and immediate intervention on potential wrong-doers.
-Cameras add another layer between their crime and being caught.
+Here is where security guards really shine.
+Cameras do provide a level of deterrence; however, uniformed guards provide live and immediate intervention on potential wrong-doers.
+Camera monitoring systems for businesses do add another layer between their crime and being caught.
 Cameras can be perceived as weaker than actual live guards.

-Cameras and access to their recordings are essential for evidence.
-This includes if a crime happens and you want to provide recordings of events to the police.
+Access to video surveillance camera footage is solid evidence to help build a case.
+This includes if a crime happens and you want to provide surveillance video to the police.
 Video evidence helps identify the perpetrator both inside and outside your business.
-One LVT client suffered return fraud inside their store but didn’t have visual evidence of the perpetrator inside the store.
-However, they were able to get high quality images from our unit in the parking lot of the woman as she left the store.
+When an LVT client experienced return fraud inside their store but didn’t have visual evidence, they were able to get high-quality images of the woman as she left the store from the unit mounted in the parking lot.
 These images were quickly turned over to the police.
-Guards would not have been able to accomplish this.
-They may have been able to identify the perpetrator in real-time, but cameras have the unique ability of providing evidence after-the-fact.
+Security guards may have been able to identify the perpetrator in real time, but cameras have the ability to provide incriminating evidence after the fact.

 Cameras and their accompanying VMS can also help with prosecutions and provide a clear chain of evidence.
 It is much easier to send evidentiary video to prosecutors now that everything is digital and wireless.

 Cameras also help protect employees during night shifts.
-For example, if you have a single guard or employee on the docks that makes rounds every ten minutes, new cameras and analytics can send alerts if they don’t see the employee after ten minutes.
-Because of the alert, another employee can be sent to check and make sure everything is alright.
+For example, if you have a single guard or employee on the docks who make rounds every 10 minutes, new cameras and analytics can send alerts if the person isn’t seen according to schedule.
+The alert notifies another person to check and make sure everything is all right.

-Cameras can go anywhere and be there all of the time—guards cannot.
-This is especially useful for businesses with remote locations.
-Oil rigs, critical infrastructure, remote highways, construction sites, and more are often hard and time consuming to get to.
-Once installed, cameras are there.
-They make it easy to log in and check on your site even if you are hours away.
+Cameras are always on and can go where security guards cannot.
+This is especially useful for businesses with remote locations that are hard and time-consuming to visit in person, like oil rigs, critical infrastructure projects, remote highways, and distant construction sites.
+Once set up, cameras are easy to log in to so you can check your site even if you are hours away.

-Just because you install cameras doesn’t necessarily mean you are switching away from human surveillance completely.
-However, cameras can help reduce the amount you pay for human surveillance while still augmenting their abilities.
-Some businesses can rely solely on camera surveillance while others may want or need real guards.
-It is a balancing act that you have to figure out.
+Setting up security cameras doesn’t necessarily mean you are completely switching away from the essential human intelligence security guards provide.
+However, cameras can help reduce human surveillance while still augmenting their abilities.
+Some businesses can rely solely on camera surveillance while others may want or need security guards.
+It is a balancing act that a comprehensive security assessment will help determine the best approach for your business.

 More Posts You'll Love